Yewx0310/DucDiff/README.md

 - data: contains the example data

-- run.py: main files for training and testing models
+- run.py: main file for training and testing models